Basa2000/14..login-Signup-form/README.md

 About Me
 Hey there!
 I'm passionate about web development and always striving to create seamless and user-friendly experiences.
 My journey involves diving deep into the world of React, where I explore the magic of React hooks and design elegant UIs.

-#  Current Project: Notion Login & Signup Form
+#  Current Project: Study Notion Login & Signup Form
 📝 Description:

 Currently, I'm immersed in studying and refining the login and signup forms for Notion.
 Leveraging the power of React hooks, I aim to create a dynamic and efficient user authentication system.
 The forms are not just functional; they're a canvas for exploring the art of user interaction.